Monday the 23rd of April

 Dasher seems 100% fit again, but I do not let him chase the laser light, to be on the safe side, as he runs at break-neck speed.
 Racey has half torn out his left bottom canine tooth during mad play with Dasher.
 I am hoping it will fall out by itself with no infection.
 When I clean all their teeth tomorrow morning, I will use disinfectant on the gum.

-Upper jaw to right you can see his lovely new incisors and the new canine peeking through the gum alongside the "fish-hook" all puppies have!
 The bottom one was bloody after the accident and is loose and practically hanging out of his mouth by the new canine - just hope I don't have to get the vet. to remove it - I dare not yank it myself - he would probably never let me see in his mouth again!
 May fall out tomorrow... if he does a tug-of-war game with a toy!

-I measured Dasher today very accurately and he is the 41 cm that he has always been.
-I then very carefully measured Racey and he is a whopping 40 cms!!!!
 I never dreamed he would grow SO MUCH in such a short time and he will now be bigger than Dasher as he's not finished yet!
 He still has very noticeable "growth knobs" on his front legs!

 24th January

 Something happened to Dasher last Friday.
 He was reluctant to move and certainly did not want to go out at lunch time.
 I had been vacuuming further away in the house, so didn't hear or see anything and the dogs appeared to be sleeping.
 It seems like he's fallen on his back in some way and banged himself over the hips/root of the tail and there as a swelling at the base of his tail - on top, so his hips looked strange because of it.
 He walked carefuly limping on back right leg tho' this quickly went away and he walked normally but kind of hump-backed in pain.
 He could do every movement, so nothing was broken.
 We kept him in his cage most of the afternoon, which he was happy with (a bad sign!) and I gave him half a painkiller that was meant for Timmi when he hurt his neck last March.
-Here is a picture I tried to get of his hips:

 Saturday, he seemed OK but no exercise apart from a walk on leash.
 We were busy with guests, who were "all over" Racey, which meant Dasher could relax!
 His back looked normal again.
 Racey got SO tired with all the attention, he fell asleep really peculiarly, half in to Timmi's bed, (Timmi to left, same colour as the blanket!) back legs still outside and tail curled over the bed next door!
 See here: